How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 Solution 3.
 Uninstall, reinstall, or update hardware drivers

 Step 1.
-Start Device Manager.
+Open Device Manager.

 Step 2.
 Uninstall, reinstall, or update the drive.

-Locate Disk drives on the screen and double-click it.
+Locate Disk drives and double-click it.

 Right-click and choose Update driver or Uninstall device.